-Since 2004, he has been an associate professor in the Department of Administrative and Policy Studies.
-From September 2014 to August 2019, he was Associate Dean for Student Affairs and Certification.
+Since 2004, he has been an associate professor in the School of Education, teaching courses in philosophy of education, ethics, social foundations, qualitative research, and research foundations.
+He has advised more than 35 PhD and EdD students, most who have studied critical applications of social justice to K-12 and higher education.
+From September 2014 to August 2019, he was Associate Dean for Student Affairs and Certification in the School of Education.
 At the University of Pittsburgh, Dr. Gunzenhauser is affiliated with the Center for Urban Education, the Institute for International Studies in Education, the Center for Race and Social Problems, and the program in Gender, Sexuality, and Women's Studies.
 He is a former president of the Ohio Valley Philosophy of Education Society and is on the review board of Educational Theory and the editorial board for Educational Foundations.

 Before coming to Pitt, Dr. Gunzenhauser was an assistant professor at Oklahoma State University.
 He earned his PhD degree in Social Foundations under the direction of Drs.
 Lynda Stone and George Noblit at the University of North Carolina at Chapel Hill; his master’s degree in Higher Education and Student Affairs Administration under the direction of Drs.
 Robert Nash and Kathleen Manning at the University of Vermont; and his bachelor’s degree in Mathematics, also at UNC-Chapel Hill.